The-Shwin/the-shwin.github.io/_pages/about.md

   </head>
 </html>

 Welcome to my website.
 Please feel free to contact me if you have any questions or comments.
-Currently seeking full-time employmeny opportunities!
+Currently seeking full-time employment opportunities!

 About Me
 ======
-I am currently a senior at Johns Hopkins University.
+I am currently a senior at Johns Hopkins University and I am graduating in May.
 I am primarily interested in computer engineering and robotics.
-I enjoy working with both hardware and software, which is why I decided to major in computer engineering.
-I am seeking full-time employment opportunities for after I graduate in May.
+I enjoy working with both hardware and software.

 I like learning new skills in computer engineering and playing with new technology.
 Some of my other interests are listed [here](https://theshwin.com/fun_facts/).